-Pursuant to the Regulations on Road Transportation promulgated by the State Council on April 30, 2004 and most recently amended on March 2, 2019, and the Provisions on Administration of Road Freight Transportation and Stations (Sites) issued by the Ministry of Transport on June 16, 2005 and most recently amended on June 20, 2019, or the Road Freight Provisions, the business operations of road freight transportation refer to commercial road freight transportation activities that provide public services.
+Pursuant to the Regulations on Road Transportation promulgated by the State Council on April 30, 2004 and most recently amended on March 29, 2022, and the Provisions on Administration of Road Freight Transportation and Stations (Sites) issued by the Ministry of Transport on June 16, 2005 and most recently amended on September 26, 2022, or the Road Freight Provisions, the business operations of road freight transportation refer to commercial road freight transportation activities that provide public services.
 The road freight transportation includes general road freight transportation, special road freight transportation, road transportation of large articles, and road transportation of hazardous cargos.
 Special road freight transportation refers to freight transportation using special vehicles with containers, refrigeration equipment, or tank containers, etc. The Road Freight Provisions set forth detailed requirements with respect to vehicles and drivers.

-Under the Road Freight Provisions, anyone engaging in the business of operating road freight transportation or stations (sites) must obtain a Road Transportation Operation Permit from the local county-level road transportation administrative bureau, and each vehicle used for road freight transportation must have a Road Transportation Certificate from the same authority.
+Under the Road Freight Provisions, anyone engaging in the business of operating road freight transportation must obtain a Road Transportation Operation Permit from the competent authority of transportation, and each vehicle used for road freight transportation must have a Road Transportation Certificate from the same authority.
+Furthermore, anyone engaging in the business of operating stations (sites) shall complete filing with the competent authority of transportation no later than 15 days after the actual operation.
 The incorporation of a subsidiary of road freight transportation operator that intends to engage in road transportation business is subject to the same approval procedure.
-If it intends to establish a branch, it should file with the local road transportation administrative bureau where the branch is to be established.
+If it intends to establish a branch, it should file with the competent authority of transportation where the branch is to be established.